mdalai/self-driving-car-semantic-segmentation/README.md

 ## Training & Testing

 ### AWS Setup
+In order to make training process FUN, we want to use GPU.

 **AWS g2.2xlarge  instance type won’t work for Udacity AMI**

 It took me LONG time try setting up AWS for the project.
 I tried all following works back and forth: